brightspot/react-examples/introspection-query-management/README.md

 #### Points to note in the front end application:

 - `codegen.yml`: The headers used in the GraphQL Code Generator can be edited in this file.
-- `queries/AllSongs.graphql`: Only the fields listed in this query will be public to users.
+- `queries/AllSongs.graphql`: Only the fields listed in this query will be visible in a web browser's development tools.
 All other fields on the `Song` content type are available but hidden.

 ## Try it yourself